 - they’re resistant to moisture and humidity

 - they’re more dimensionally stable than solid floors

 - they’re easy to install over concrete

 - they come in a wide range of colors and styles that will suit any decor

 - they have beautiful natural variation in color

 Engineered strand floating bamboo floors, which are made using a fiberboard or multi-ply base and a real solid wear layer of strand woven bamboo, have wax layering on the click design all the way around the plank which helps prevent water from getting below the planks and growing mold.

 They also employ the strength of strand-woven bamboo, which is one of the hardest wood materials in the world according to the Janka Hardness scale, and high-density fiberboard (HDF) or multi-ply eucalyptus plywood cores.
 Basically, in a fight between engineered bamboo floor and Batman, Batman would lose. ;o)

-The best part, if you’re looking for a floor that has brawn and beauty, is that engineered bamboo floors can be customized using various finishes and textures to suit any design scheme.
+The best part, if you’re looking for a floor that has brawn and beauty, is that engineered bamboo floors come in a variety of colors, finishes and textures to suit any design scheme.

 What about refinishing the engineered bamboo floors?